Equivariant Intrinsic Formality: Examples

-Thus the cohomology system satisfies the hypothesis of Theorem \ref{thm:cardofM}.
-Hence the set of isomorphism classes of the minimal system containing $M_4$ is obtained by Equation \ref{eq:orbit}.
-From Theorem \ref{thm:cardofM} we conclude that $M_{\cA^{\ast}}^{\ZZ_2}$ is same as $M_{\cA^{\ast}(G/e)}$.
-By \cite[Example 4]{HIRO} the we conclude that $M_{\cA^{\ast}}^{\ZZ_2}$ contains exactly two points.
+Thus, the cohomology diagram satisfies the hypothesis of \Cref{thm:cardofM}.
+Hence, the set of isomorphism classes of the minimal system containing $\sM_4$ is determined by the set $\cM_{\cA^{\ast}(G/e)}$.
+From \Cref{thm:cardofM}, we conclude that $\cM_{\cA^{\ast}}^{C_2}$ is the same as $\cM_{\cA^{\ast}(G/e)}$.
+By \cite[Example 4]{HIRO} then we conclude that $\cM_{\cA^{\ast}}^{C_2}$ contains exactly two points.